sammyd/iOS8-day-by-day-book/manuscript/29-safari-action.md

         let inputItem = item as NSExtensionItem
         for provider: AnyObject in inputItem.attachments! {
           let itemProvider = provider as NSItemProvider
+          if itemProvider
-          if itemProvider.hasItemConformingToTypeIdentifier(kUTTypePropertyList as NSString) {
+                .hasItemConformingToTypeIdentifier(kUTTypePropertyList as NSString) {
-            // You _HAVE_ to call loadItemForTypeIdentifier in order to get the JS injected itemProvider.loadItemForTypeIdentifier(kUTTypePropertyList as NSString, options: nil, completionHandler: {
+            // You _HAVE_ to call loadItemForTypeIdentifier to get the JS injected itemProvider.loadItemForTypeIdentifier(kUTTypePropertyList as NSString,
+                                                   options: nil, completionHandler: {
               (list, error) in
               if let results = list as?
 NSDictionary {
                 NSOperationQueue.mainQueue().addOperationWithBlock {